 Let's take your MIMXRT1010-EVK for a test drive!
 You have the choice of watching the sequence in a short video or following the detailed actions list below.

 Your MIMXRT1010-EVK comes loaded with a "led blinky" demo that uses the onboard LED.
-When the board is powered, the Green LED should flash on and off.
+When the board is powered, the green LED should flash on and off.

 The MCUXpresso SDK is complimentary and includes full source code under a permissive open-source license for all hardware abstraction and peripheral driver software.
+Learn about SDK.

-Click below to download a pre-configured SDK release for the MIMXRT1010-EVK
+Click below to download a pre-configured SDK release for the MIMXRT1010-EVK.

 You can also use the online SDK Builder to create a custom SDK package for the MIMXRT1010-EVK.